galister/wlx-overlay-s/README.md

 **When the screen share pop-up appears, check the terminal and select the screens in the order it requests.**

-If you selected the screens in the wrong order:
+In case screens were selected in the wrong order:

 - `rm ~/.config/wlxoverlay/conf.d/pw_tokens.yaml` then restart

-**SteamVR users**: WlxOverlay-S will register itself for auto-start, so you will not need to start it every time.
+**SteamVR users**: WlxOverlay-S will register itself for auto-start, so there is no need to start it every time.

 **Envision users**: Set `wlx-overlay-s --openxr --show` as the _Autostart Command_ on your Envision profile!
-This will give you a home environment with a [customizable background](https://github.com/galister/wlx-overlay-s/wiki/OpenXR-Skybox)!
+This will show a home environment with a [customizable background](https://github.com/galister/wlx-overlay-s/wiki/OpenXR-Skybox)!

 **Please continue reading the guide below.**